 3. "Time" called by a player does not stop play.
 Machine Pitch is a developmental process and calling time does not teach the game.
 Umpires are expected to control the game and if the ball is in the infield and player has control of the game and showing awareness, the umpire should call time.

 4. Coaches should respect the developmental process.
 Running bases because you can, is not the best course of action.
+Coaches should not send runners additional bases solely to provoke a throwing error.
+If the situation would not warrant an attempt at an additional base at the Majors level, it should not be attempted at this level either.
 Getting base runners to listen to coaches instruction and signals will help develop skills related to base running.

 5. On an overthrow that lands in foul or fair territory, all runners may not advance beyond the base they are advancing to plus one.